nicolasbrunner/articles/mountainbike/backtothefuturedrivetrain.md

 ![10-year old Shimano/Sram 11-speed drivetrain](/assets/drivetrain/DSC01174.jpeg)
 Words & Photos: **Nicolas Brunner (photos are self-shot)**

+In *Back to the Future*, Fox, a teenager accidentally sent to 1955 in a time-traveling car, disrupts his parents’ first meeting — threatening his own existence — and must bring them back together while finding a way to return to the future.

-Nobody wants to be the old-man-yelling-at-the-bike-industry.
-Yet, here I am, about to describe my frustration with the paths modern drivetrain manufacturers have decided to take.
-As an excuse for my yelling, I’ll also try to be constructive and contribute my thoughts on where I’d take a different path back in history to modify the future.
+While I personally don't own a time-traveling machine, my mind is full of ideas on how to improve the present by changing history.
+But heck, this is a mountainbike nerd site, so I'll stick to the design decisions modern drivetrain manufacturers have decided to take in the last 10 years.
+And while I'm sure that there are more relevant topics for mankind, I still think that the present could be improved a lot.
+This might sometimes sound like an old-man-yelling-at-the-bike-industry piece, so I’ll also try to be constructive and contribute my thoughts on where I’d love drivetrain manufacturers to have taken a different path.
 And no, it’s not all about electronic shifty bits, those are only part of the equation.
 This is about making bikes cheaper, lighter and more robust at the same time.
 Sounds impossible?
 Well, hang on!

 ![Enjoying the ride](/assets/drivetrain/DSC02012.jpeg)